gem/oq-engine/doc/adv-manual/event-based-damage.rst

 =====================

-Scenario damage calculations produce damage distributions, i.e. arrays containing the probability of being in each damage state defined in the fragility functions.
+Scenario damage calculations produce damage distributions, i.e. arrays containing the number of buildings in each damage state defined in the fragility functions.
 There is a damage distribution per each asset, event and loss type, so you can easily produce *billions* of damage distributions.
 This is why the engine provide facilities to